On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: Experimental Results

-We now consider the temperature data collected by the WSN deployment of the Intel-Berkeley Research Lab~\cite{intellabWSN}---in particular, we consider the contiguous temperature data available from $8$ SNs, namely, SN 1, 2, 3, 4, 7, 8, 9, 10.
-In order to carry out EH and energy consumption calculations, we assume that each sensor is equipped with a solar panel with an average harvesting capability of $10\mu \texttt{W/cm}^2$ for the indoor environment given in~\cite{roundy2004power}.
+We now consider the temperature data collected by the Intel-Berkeley Research Lab~\cite{intellabWSN}---in particular, we consider the contiguous temperature data available from $8$ devices, namely, sensor 1, 2, 3, 4, 7, 8, 9, 10.
+In order to carry out EH and energy consumption calculations, we assume that each device is equipped with a solar panel with an average harvesting capability of $10\mu \texttt{W/cm}^2$ for the indoor environment given in~\cite{roundy2004power}.
 We also assume that the harvested power is exponentially distributed with $\frac{1}{\lambda_c}=\frac{1}{\lambda_k}=5\mu \texttt{W/cm}^2$ ($k=1,\ldots,K$).
 To quantify the energy consumed during transmission, we consider the use of a typical 250$\texttt{kbps}$ 62.64$\texttt{mW}$ ($17.4\texttt{mA} \times 3.6\texttt{V}$) ZigBee RF transceiver.
 To simplify our comparisons, we ignore the sensing energy cost in this investigation as transmission energy is known to be much higher than the energy cost in compressive non-uniform random sampling~\cite{6155205}.
 Prior to transmission, each compressive measurement is discretized to 8 bits using a uniform quantizer.
-Under this setting, the energy required to transmit one measurement is

-The SNs independently and randomly collect a small portion of the original samples, quantize them, and then transmit them to the BS based on the available energy.
+Under this setting, the energy required to transmit one measurement is $\tau = \frac{62.64\times 8}{250}\times10^{-6}\frac{J}{\text{bit}}=2.00448\frac{\mu J}{\text{measurement}}$.
+The devices independently and randomly collect a small portion of the original samples, quantize them, and then transmit them to the BS based on the available energy.
 The temperature signals have length $n=397$.
-Note that the temperature signals monitored by the WSN are compressible (rather than exactly sparse) in the discrete cosine transform (DCT) domain.
+Note that the monitored temperature signals are compressible (rather than exactly sparse) in the discrete cosine transform (DCT) domain.

-We compare the proposed DCS-based approach versus the baseline CS-based system.
-We assume that the reconstruction is successful if the relative recovery error for a single SN satisfies